thomazyazima/thomazyazima.github.io/week-1/4-set-up-repo/readme.md

 ## Release 3: Reflect

-Reflect on your learning by editing the my_reflection.md file in the [2_set_up_repo](./) folder (the folder you are in).
+Reflect on your learning by editing the my_reflection.md file in the [4-set-up-repo](./) folder (the folder you are in) using **Sublime**.
 Please answer the questions in the file.

-You can complete the first 2 challenge reflections on github.com.
-Click on the my_reflection.md file in this folder.
-There should be a button to edit at the top.
-Click it.
-Add your reflection in markdown and write a commit message under "Commit changes".
-Once you type something there, you will want to click the "commit changes" button. **NOTE: It will not let you commit changes without a commit message.**
+Using your new git and GitHub skills, commit and push your changes to your remote repository!
+Make sure you can see the changes on GitHub!